4minitz/4minitz/doc/admin/adminguide.md

 * ```mongodumpTargetDirectory```: The output directory where 4minitz will store the database contents before the database schema is migrated (updated).
 If this is not set or empty no backup will be created.

+### Get informed about updates
+The 4Minitz team will try to improve the 4Minitz code base.
+From time to time there may be also an important security fix.
+Per default your 4Minitz server will ask our master server regularly (about every 8 hrs.) what the current official stable version is.
+Your server will send your admin an eMail if your server found out such a newer version exists.

+The update check will be active if...

+1. You did *not* disable the update check like so: `updateCheck: false`
+2. You properly configured sending of EMails & SMPT server (`enableMailDelivery`)
+3. You configured at least one admin ID (`adminIDs`) and the admin user has a valid mail address

+**Important Privacy Note** The "new version" mail will be generated and sent to you by *YOUR OWN* 4Minitz server.
+Your personal data (like admin mail address) will newer leave your server.

 ### Configuration for sending emails